Hysteria (Def Leppard album): 30th anniversary editions

 On 4 August 2017, the band released 30th Anniversary editions of the album.
 This included remasters of the original songs, B-sides and remixes from the albums era on two discs, the Classic Albums documentary episode of the making of the album, and an audio only version of the Live: In the Round, in Your Face video, recorded in Denver, Colorado at McNichols Sports Arena on 12 and 13 February 1988.
-This release omits four songs from the concert: "Don't Shoot Shotgun", "Let It Go", "Tear It Down" and "Travelin' Band" (Creedence Clearwater Revival cover) as well as a Steve Clark guitar solo.
-Two songs, Armageddon It and Pour Some Sugar On Me, were performed twice in order to record music videos.
+This release omits four songs from the concert: "Don't Shoot Shotgun", "Let It Go", "Tear It Down" and "Travelin' Band" (a Creedence Clearwater Revival cover) as well as a Steve Clark guitar solo.
+Two songs, "Armageddon It" and "Pour Some Sugar On Me", were performed twice in order to record music videos.